bphd/PodMan-OSX/README.md

 Install homebrew.

-`172.17.0.1` is usually the Docker bridge IP, which is your PC, but you can use any IP from `ip addr`...
+`172.17.0.1` is usually the PodMan bridge IP, which is your PC, but you can use any IP from `ip addr`...

 macOS Terminal:
 ```zsh